-To fix it, either you set up the agent to use the IP adress of the Rudder root server instead of its Domain name, either you set up accurately the name resolution of your Rudder Root Server, in your DNS server or in the hosts file.
-The Rudder Root Server name is defined in this file root@node:~# echo IP_of_root_server > /var/rudder/cfengine-community/policy_server ← .dat
+To fix it, either you set up the agent to use the IP address of the Rudder root server instead of its Domain name, either you set up accurately the name resolution of your Rudder Root Server, in your DNS server or in the hosts file.
+The Rudder Root Server name is defined in this file user@node:~\$ sudo /var/rudder/cfengine-community/bin/cf-agent -KI !!
+Error connecting to server (timeout) !!!
+System error for connect: "Operation now in progress" !!
+No server is responding on this port Unable to establish connection with rudder-root

-Error: the CFEngine service is not responding on the Rudder Root Server
+Error: the CFEngine service is not responding on the Rudder Root Server user@rudder-root:~\$ sudo /var/rudder/cfengine-community/bin/cf-serverd